Welcome to

 another fund.
 Since Vanguard’s funds have low expenses,

-are a “smart investor” says Vanguard, it’s easy to see that
+you are a “smart investor” says Vanguard, it’s easy to see

-Vanguard should be your choice.
-A report released in 2004
+that Vanguard should be your choice.
+A report released in

-by Andrew Clark at Lipper Analytical Services, shows there is
+2004 by Andrew Clark at Lipper Analytical Services, shows

-no truth to this supposedly “smart” conclusion.
-Mr. Clark
+there is no truth to this supposedly “smart” conclusion.
+Mr.

-found two very interesting things… There is no statistical
+Clark found two very interesting things… There is no

-difference in performance between high and low fee funds
+statistical difference in performance between high and low

-and past history is not a very good predictor of future
+fee funds and past history is not a very good predictor of

-performance.
-(In fact, in some categories, high fee funds
+future performance.
+(In fact, in some categories, high fee

 Let’s look at the main premise of this idea...
 Cheaper is